-An agreement is a contract between two or more parties that is legally binding.
+A legal agreement is a contract between two parties that is imposed by the law.
 It can be verbal or written.
 Usually, each party guarantees to do something beneficial to the other in return.
-In a nutshell, it is a set of promises that each party must be committed to.
+In a nutshell, it is a set of promises that each party must commit to performing for the other party.

-If a certain individual or entity makes a resolution or proposal to another individual or entity and agrees to accept the said proposal, then it would be a starting point to craft a legal agreement.
-Indeed, it is still a wise idea to have a written agreement for other business arrangements because if a conflict occurs, a basic agreement is not always confirmed.
+If a certain individual or entity makes a resolution or proposal to another individual or entity and the other party accepts the proposal, then it would be a starting point of a legal agreement.
+Indeed, it is still a wise idea to have a written sample agreement for business arrangements to avoid conflicts and the like situations.
 To make sure that both parties acknowledge their rights and responsibilities, a legal agreement is a must-have.

 In this short guide, we will present useful tips on how to start making one.